Migrating From Aws CloudWatch to Prometheus and Grafana on Linode

 Cost Management

-Recommendation: Estimate infrastructure costs for Prometheus and Grafana on Linode by assessing current CloudWatch data volume and access usage.
-Utilize object storage or other efficient long-term storage mechanisms to minimize costs.
+• Estimate infrastructure costs for Prometheus and Grafana by assessing current CloudWatch data volume and access usage.

 Data Consistency and Accuracy

-Recommendation: During the migration, ensure that Prometheus scrape intervals are tuned appropriately to capture the necessary level of detail, without overwhelming storage or compute capacities.
-Additionally, validate that key metrics in CloudWatch map correctly to Prometheus metrics, with the appropriate time resolutions.
+• Tune Prometheus scrape intervals to capture the necessary level of detail without overwhelming storage or compute capacities.

 CloudWatch Aggregated Data Versus Prometheus Raw Data